-However, the Great Seamstress was also very, very wise as well as loving and she knew that to truly allow her little seamstresses and tailors real creativity and growth they would need to complete freedom to experiment and discover the wisest and most beautiful ways to stitch.
+However, the Great Seamstress was also very, very wise as well as loving and she knew that to truly allow her little seamstresses and tailors real creativity and growth they would need complete freedom to experiment and discover the wisest and most beautiful ways to stitch.
 She also knew that would make mistakes and some may even want to destroy what they making, not being able to see the potential of what could be and that they would even forget the Great Seamstress herself.

-Before they came into being, to start stitching, she had already anticipated the mistakes that would be made and she had used her magic and her love to make laws that would allow her little ones to see their mistakes and encourage them try a new stitch, or a different stitch, one that would lead them back to her love and to their own potential.
+Before they came into being, to start stitching, she had already anticipated the mistakes that would be made and she had used her magic and her love to make laws that would allow her little ones to see their mistakes and encourage them to try a new or different stitch: one that would lead them back to her love and to their own potential.
 Those little seamstresses and tailors that progressed would learn over time about these magic laws and know how to follow them and they would not be afraid to ask the Great Seamstress for her love and help.
 Some of the little Ones would, however, take a bit longer to learn, would refuse her help, and would make more mistakes, before they realised the right and better way to sew their life into the beauty she had planned for them.

 But the Great Seamstress was in no hurry.
 She would wait for eons, for all her little seamstresses and little tailors.
 She would rejoice in their triumphs and wait patiently during their mistakes, quietly and gently guiding them back onto the right path.
-For she loved her little Ones greatly, and wanted them to all to find a blissful life where they could truly express and create their uniqueness, where the stitches that made, fabrics that they used, would make a beautiful, sparkling, everlasting tapestry together, that they all could enjoy.
+For she loved her little Ones greatly, and wanted them to all to find a blissful life where they could truly express and create their uniqueness, where the stitches that they made, fabrics that they used, would make a beautiful, sparkling, everlasting tapestry together, that they all could enjoy.

-And so whether you are a little seamstress or a little tailor, please know that even if you think you have forgotten to sew, you never truly can.
+And so whether you are a little seamstress or a little tailor, please know that even if you think you have forgotten how to sew, you never truly can.
 It is in your very beingness that the Great Seamstress created you to sew, to find your other half and to find the Great Seamstress herself.
 Sometimes she may seem unreachable, but that is just our own insecurity, because she is always there, always waiting and always loving you very, very much.
 So do not give up hope, but know that you are a very, very important co-creator of your uniqueness and part of the Great Tapestry of Love, so keep sewing, one stitch at a time; one stitch closer to your Self and one stitch closer to the great Love of the Great Seamstress herself.

 @Maxine Bell 2017